 In all relationships, it is important to continue the therapeutic practice of consistency which enables healing, trust, strength, and focus in both adults and children.
 Here at Crossinology, we find this to be true of any individual diagnosed with ADHD/ADD or Dyslexia.
 The article below is a tribute to this subject.
-We hope you enjoy!new-time
+We hope you enjoy!

 *The following clever article is written by Lucy Kellaway.
 She is the management columnist at